American Indian languages

-Andoa was a Zaparoan language once spoken along the border between Peru and Ecuador.
-The last speakers died in the 1990's; however, some Andoa elders still remember something of the language.
-Andoa was an agglutinative language with many suffixes and predominantly SOV word order.
+Language: Andoa was a Zaparoan language once spoken along the border between Peru and Ecuador.
+The last fluent speakers died in the 1990's; however, some Andoa elders still remember something of the language.
+Andoa is an agglutinative language with many suffixes and predominantly SOV word order.
+It is closely related to the Arabela language, and some linguists consider them to be dialects of a single language.

 Our Online Andoa Materials